imbugs/arc/README.markdown

+ Startup News 源码

  Anarki: a publicly modifiable fork of PG's and RTM's Arc Lisp (http://www.paulgraham.com/arc.html)

 To run, install Racket from http://racket-lang.org, then: